spaik11/what-i-learned-in-week-5/README.md

 Function Hoisting - JS moves all the functions to the top and scans.

-### API
-Application Programming Interface - the code you write in JS is talking to another collection of code.
+Application Programming Interface (API) - the code you write in JS is talking to another collection of code.

-### Notes
-Mutable and immutable data